shaan sachdev

 Jan 7, 2024 – The New York Times

 Without unstifled access to our city's tree-lined streets and architectural marvels, New York's amblers are left trapped in tiny apartments and cluttered offices.
-When we go outside, the domination of cars, scooters, and bicycles imprison us in public.
+When we go outside, the domination of cars, scooters, and bicycles imprisons us in public.

 Beyoncé the Athlete Is Adjusting to Midlife